 There is reason to think that the task facing Leo the Mathematician, as he was appointed to the chair of philosophy at the Magnaura School in the mid-9th century, was to teach Aristotelian logic.
 In fact, elementary Aristotelian logic and natural philosophy combined with elementary mathematics would always form the standard philosophical curriculum in Byzantium.
 Perhaps the range of courses was slightly expanded in the late 1040s to the 1070s, when Michael Psellos and John Italos were Consuls of the Philosophers, but the standard curriculum was certainly back in force at the Imperial School under George Akropolites in the 1260s and early 1270s.
 The logic texts usually studied were Porphyry's Isagoge as well as Aristotle's Categories, De interpretatione, Prior Analytics 1.1–7 and Sophistici elenchi 1–7.
-Periodically, there seems to have been significant interest also in the second book of the Posterior Analytics, since we have no fewer than four extant Byzantine commentaries on it, in addition to the ancient paraphrase by Themistius and the commentary by pseudo-Philoponus.
-In natural philosophy, extracts from Aristotle's Physics, De generatione et corruptione and Meteorology would be read, whereas the mathematics course consisted mainly of Nicomachus’ Introductio arithmetica and the first six books of Euclid's Elements.
-In many cases, students would replace some or all of these texts with compendia such as the widely circulated Epitome logica and Epitome physica by Nikephoros Blemmydes, or the Logic and Quadrivium by the anonymous of 1007 (‘Anonymus Heiberg’)—or indeed John of Damascus’ Dialectica.
+Periodically, there seems to have been significant interest also in the Posterior Analytics, since we have no fewer than four extant Byzantine commentaries on the second book — in addition to the ancient paraphrase by Themistius and the commentary by pseudo-Philoponus — which probably were intended to supplement Philoponus' commentary on the first book.
+In natural philosophy, extracts from Aristotle's Physics, De generatione et corruptione and Meteorology would be read, whereas the mathematics course consisted mainly of Nicomachus' Introductio arithmetica and the first six books of Euclid's Elements.
+In many cases, students would replace some or all of these texts with compendia such as the widely circulated Epitome logica and Epitome physica by Nikephoros Blemmydes, or the Logic and Quadrivium by the anonymous of 1007 (‘Anonymus Heiberg’)—or indeed John of Damascus' Dialectica.

 It deserves to be noted that before the 12th century, the whole Byzantine output of Aristotelian commentaries dealt exclusively with the works on logic.
 No doubt this reflects the needs of the educational sector at the time.
 Natural philosophy in the 7th–11th centuries is only represented by elementary compendia such as the ones by Symeon Seth (mid- to late-11th century).
-There is a commentary on the Physics attributed in some manuscripts to Michael Psellos, but recent research points to a later date for this work (Golitsis 2007).
-If the range of subjects covered by the Aristotelian commentaries produced in the two decades after 1118 is much greater, this is due to the initiative of the princess Anna Komnene, who commissioned a number of scholars to write commentaries on previously neglected works of Aristotle.
+There is a commentary on the Physics attributed in some manuscripts (and in Benakis' 2008 edition) to Michael Psellos, but recent research has plausibly suggested that this is really the work of the late-13th-century scholar George Pachymeres (Golitsis 2007).
+If the range of subjects covered by the Aristotelian commentaries produced in the two decades after 1118 is much greater, this may be due to the initiative of the princess Anna Komnene, who seems to have commissioned a number of scholars to write commentaries on previously neglected works of Aristotle.
 This was an exceptional enterprise: it would and could hardly have been undertaken had it not been preceded by a period of strong interest in philosophy; but it left very few traces in the learned activities of the immediately following decades.

 Obviously, there were other forums than the schools for philosophical discourse.
-Photios seems to have hosted some kind of literary salon in his home in the 850s or 860s, and similar gatherings, where philosophical and other essays were read and discussed, constituted a central element in early Palaiologan cultural life.
+Photios seems to have hosted some kind of literary salon in his home in the 850s or 860s, and similar gatherings, so-called theatra, where philosophical and other essays were read and discussed, constituted a central element in early Palaiologan cultural life (see Gaul 2011).

 Since Byzantine education was so preoccupied with rhetoric, it is perhaps no wonder that we find a rather large diversity of literary forms employed for philosophical purposes by Byzantine writers.
 Obviously, this diversity to some extent reflects the various needs of educational and scholarly practice.
 But there are many literary forms that do not readily lend themselves to use in such contexts; these, then, will have been cultivated for other reasons.